im95able/Str2D/README.md

 If an element is inserted into a segment which isn't at full capacity or an element is erased from a segment which holds more than 'limit' elements, all actions are confined to that segment(which makes our structure vary cache friendly).

-If an element is inserted into a segment which is at full capacity or an element is erased from a segment with exactly 'limit' elements, either some rebalancing to neighbouring segments or an allocation of new segments have to occur.
+If an element is inserted into a segment which is at full capacity or an element is erased from a segment with exactly "limit" elements, either some rebalancing to neighbouring segments or an allocation of new segments have to occur.

 # Usage